Skip to Main Content

 The Stacks Guide handout attached here has more information about how the stacks are organized, and the best places for you to look.

-You can also watch our Call Numbers video tutorial 📺 to learn more about how call numbers work.
+You can also watch our video introduction to call numbers to learn more about how call numbers work.
 Or, check out the Library of Congress Classification Outline for a detailed breakdown of our call number system.

 MONOGRAPHS VS. EDITED COLLECTIONS